This homemade beef noodle soup has a luxuriously flavorful broth brimming with tender bites of beef, and hearty vegetables.

 - Celery stalks

-- Beef broth - Beef stock can be substituted.
+- Beef broth - Beef stock is the best substitution, but chicken broth can also be used.

 - Worcestershire sauce - This is always a great match for beef, but it can be eliminated if you don't have it on hand.